 Credit Risk - Financial instruments that potentially subject the Company to concentration of credit risk consisted primarily of cash and cash equivalents and accounts receivable from trade customers.
-The Company maintains its cash deposits at three domestic and two international financial institutions.
-The Company is exposed to credit risk in the event of default by a financial institution to the extent that cash and cash equivalents are in excess of the amount insured by the Federal Deposit Insurance Corporation.
+The Company maintains its cash deposits at two domestic and four international financial institutions.
+The Company is exposed to credit risk in the event of default by a financial institution to the extent that cash and cash equivalents are in excess of the amount insured by the Federal Deposit Insurance Corporation and other local country government agencies.
 The Company generally places its cash and cash equivalents with high-credit quality financial institutions.
 To date, the Company has not experienced any losses on its cash and cash equivalents.

-Concentration of Accounts Receivable and Contract Asset - At March 31, 2021, two customers accounted for 35% and 29% of the Company's total accounts receivable, respectively.
-At March 31, 2020, one customer accounted for 26% of the Company's total accounts receivable.
+Concentration of Accounts Receivable and Contract Asset - At March 31, 2022, two customers accounted for 38% and 15% of the Company's total accounts receivable, respectively.
+At December 31, 2021, one customer accounted for 65% of the Company's total accounts receivable.

-Concentration of Revenues - For the three months ended March 31, 2021, two customers accounted for 34% and 13% of the Company's total revenues, respectively.
-For the three months ended March 31, 2020, two customers accounted for 19% and 13% of the Company's total revenues, respectively.
+Concentration of Revenues - For the three months ended March 31, 2022, two customers accounted for 38% and 10% of the Company's total revenues, respectively.
+For the three months ended March 31, 2021, two customers accounted for 34% and 13% of the Company's total revenues, respectively.